jitsi/signal-sidecar/README.md

 a sidecar that reports detailed health information from a jitsi signal node.

 ## overview
-**signal-sidecar** collects data from a Jitsi signal node and presents it in for consumption by devops tools that manage a Jitsi deployment.
+**signal-sidecar** collects and aggregates data from a Jitsi signal node for easy consumption by infra tooling.
 It offers REST endpoints with health, metadata, and metrics.
 It also provides a HAProxy TCP agent for HAProxy agent-check health checks which allows HAProxy to intelligently balance between Jitsi signal nodes.

 Reported drain status is normally based on the contents of a file located at `STATUS_PATH`.
 The sidecar will also report `DRAIN` status in some cases where there is a malfunction.

-The HAProxy agent can, using the `WEIGHT_PARTICIPANTS` flag, send a weight back that is a function of current **jicofo** participants vs.  `PARTICIPANT_MAX`.
+The HAProxy agent can, using the `WEIGHT_PARTICIPANTS` flag, send a weight back via the TCP agent that is a function of current **jicofo** participants vs.
+`PARTICIPANT_MAX`.
 This will never go below 1%.

-**signal-sidecar** is capable of querying the [mod_muc_census jitsi-meet prosody plugin](https://github.com/jitsi/jitsi-meet/blob/master/resources/prosody-plugins/mod_muc_census.lua) and reporting room census data as well.
+**signal-sidecar** is capable of querying the [mod_muc_census jitsi-meet prosody plugin](https://github.com/jitsi/jitsi-meet/blob/master/resources/prosody-plugins/mod_muc_census.lua) to report room census data.

 ## running

-* build locally with:
+build locally with:
 ```
 > npm install
 > npn run build
 ```

 * Copy the contents of ./dist to somewhere.
 * Set any environment variables that are relevant to your configuration (see below).
 * Run with `node <dist>/app.js`

 An official public debian package will be coming to https://ci.jitsi.org soon.
 Until then, you can roll your own with: